Interpreting Wink

 Whenever I've played Pictionary over the years and was required to draw a figure, human or animal, they were chaotic scribbles that took me forever.
 My teammates usually just stared at the drawing and then at me in disbelief.
 "I'd need to be a clairvoyant to guess what you're drawing."
 I was better at drawing things like wind.
 The figures my father drew were crisp and clear.
 He always captured the action quickly and precisely.
 "It's a person raking the yard, um… it's a person watering the lawn!"
 “Yes!”

 Wink was a painting I did in undergraduate school.
 Somehow it turned into a head-and-shoulders thing.
 It wasn't a very good painting, but I treated the figure in a way I never had before, so I'd always held on to it for posterity.
 I shipped it home from my parents' basement in Montana years ago.
 It’d been in storage for at least twenty-five years.
 Once it arrived here, I unpacked it and leaned it against a wall in our living room.
 It remained there for a couple of weeks before my wife said anything.
 Eventually she asked me what the painting was about.
 I was surprised by her question.
 I wasn't surprised because she asked a question, but because of the question she asked.
 I assumed the image was so obvious to everyone that it would be hard to interpret it any other way.
-In fact that was the primary reason I disliked it.
+In fact, that was the primary reason I disliked it.
 It felt limiting.
-When I told her what it was she said she still didn't really see it.
+After I told her what it was, she said she still didn't really see it.
 Maybe.
 Kinda?
 I was relieved.
 It kind of changed everything.
-It reminded me to relax about what I think I'm painting because I often don’t know and I can't usually control what it becomes anyway.
-Painting is the point.
+It reminded me to relax about what I think I'm painting because I often don’t know, and I can't usually control what it becomes anyway.
+Just painting is the point.

 Songs :: Moods for Moderns by Elvis Costello, Runaway and Home by Bonnie Raitt